Louhike/Ugly-GDEmu-Games-Manager/README.md

 It also shows the free space on your SD card and the size of your games.

 ## What will change in future version 0.7.0
-* Option to sort games alphabetically on SD card. => already done in 0.6.3
-* Handle CDI games.
+* Handle ISO and CDI games.
 * Display games which are on SD card but not on PC.
 Allow user to copy from SD to PC.
 * Allows game renaming
 * Add an option to force VGA